dexy-hot/tiktok-autoclaimer/README.md

 # Tiky
-A TikTok Autoclaimer & Turbo.
+A TikTok Username AutoClaimer & Turbo.
 Automatically and periodically tries to claim multiple TikTok usernames using private API.

 ### Install